 If you are prescribed an oral chemotherapy or an oral targeted therapy, you will work with a specialty pharmacist to fulfill your prescription.
 For tips on working with your specialty pharmacy, download Your Guide in the Fight.
 For more information, review our oral chemotherapy webinar.

 Targeted therapies are drugs that block the growth of cancer by interfering with the molecules involved in tumor growth and spread.
-They have been shown to be helpful in patients with stage IV colorectal cancer patients, but not in patients with stage III colorectal cancer.
+As a treatment for colorectal cancer, they have been shown to be helpful in patients with stage IV cancer but not in patients with stage III.

 For more information about Targeted Therapies, visit the National Cancer Institute.